Switch-er-oo/FLL-Portfolio/README.md

 The "Frame_blank" files are attachments frames that have no additional tools attached to them (such as the belt, claw and probe that I added to my Oryct3s frames)

+The conveyer belt frame model does not have the actual conveyer belt on it.
+The software could not render the chain.

 The "Youtube" file lists some information about and a playlist for all my YouTube videos (unlisted).